Cheapest Place To Buy Bird Food? Online vs Retail! (9 Case Studies)

 Is it cheaper to buy bird food online or locally from a store?

 Personally, I love supporting local businesses with my money.
-But it’s also incredibly convenient to buy birdseed online from Amazon at 11 pm on Sunday night while in my pajamas drinking bourbon.
+But it’s also incredibly convenient to buy birdseed online from Amazon.

 I am in my early thirties, a “millennial” and a little biased toward thinking buying anything online is going to be cheaper than going to a local store.
 But I always feel a twinge of guilt when ordering things on the Internet because I prefer that my money stays in our community.

 It was time to run a series of experiments to find the cheapest place to buy bird food and birdseed.